 I keep my bikes in the garage or shed

-The garage should be secured by the same type of 5 lever mortice deadlock you have on the front door to your house.
+The garage or shed should be secured by the same type of 5 lever mortice deadlock you have on the front door to your house.
 Alternatively, a closed shackle padlock will provide the same level of security.
 We ask that the padlock be rated by CEN (the Central European Norm) at grade 3 or better.
 CEN grade 3 padlocks are rated as medium to high security in their tests, but they aren’t as expensive or difficult to find as the higher grade locks.
 ‘Closed shackle’ refers to the shape of the lock which makes it difficult to cut with bolt cutters or a saw.

 If your garage or shed doesn’t have one of these locks on its door, then you will need to lock your bike separately to an immovable object with a bicycle lock.
 This should be a something solid which cannot be undone or removed unless using extreme force (i.e requiring the use of power tools or other machinery, not simple hand tools such as a spanner), and which forms a closed loop that the bicycle lock can be passed through.
 If there isn’t something suitable in your shed or garage, you can buy ground anchors such as these which are easy to fit, and compatible with bicycle locks, or a product such as the Shed Shackle which work well in wooden and metal sheds.

-If your bike is kept in a communal area such as the corridor of a flat or a communal bike shed, the requirement to be locked to an immovable object is the same.
+If your bike is kept in a communal area such as the corridor of a flat or a communal bike shed, the bike needs to be locked through the frame to an immovable object with an approved bicycle lock.